-One of the biggest challenges faced by Financial Services marketers is to set up a systematic utilization of their vast database across different systems.
-A Customer Data Platform (CDP) is the answer to the woes of all financial marketers who want to make the best use of their customer data and leverage them for marketing and lead conversion purposes.
+One of the biggest challenges faced by enterprise marketers is to set up a systematic utilization of their vast database across different systems.
+A Customer Data Platform (CDP) is the answer to the woes of all marketers who want to make the best use of their customer data and leverage them for marketing and lead conversion purposes.
 As per CDP Institute, “A Customer Data Platform is packaged software that creates a persistent, unified customer database that is accessible to other systems“.

 Here are 7 use cases where CDPs can be used to enhance customer engagement and increase lead conversions:

-7 CDP Use Cases for Financial Services Marketers
+7 CDP Use Cases for Enterprise Marketers

 1. Collection of Data in its Original Form